March Slice of Life No. 6.

 - I learned that brumation is a sluggish or inactive state exhibited by reptiles and amphibians during the winter or extended periods of low temperature.

 Ah, now I get it.
 You know.
 All that news about “kamikaze” lizards plunging out of trees in Florida last January.
 Well, it makes sense now that I know about brumation.
 It was because the temperature had fallen around freezing and the iguanas were switching into brumation.
 In brumation, they lose their grip on branches and fall.
 And they will lie, dead-like, where they fall until temperatures rise again, bringing them out of brumation.

 Now you, too, know a new word —a rare and wonderful winter word— brumation!

 * * * *

 Added from a Comment below.

 Check out the photo of this alligator in the state of brumation enclosed in ice!
 And there’s some poetry to go along!
 Oh!
-I can feel the elements of integrate instruction (science / literature) coming together.
+I can feel the elements of integrated instruction (science / literature) coming together.
 Thank you, Molly Hogan for sharing with me!

 Head over to